-- Preserving the suburban character of the area; - Preserving the natural, cultural, historic and aesthetic integrity of the Town; and - Encouraging sensitive and sustainable development practices.
+- Preserving the suburban character of the area; - Preserving the natural, multi-cultural, historic, and aesthetic integrity of the Town; and - Encouraging sensitive and sustainable development practices.

-3.1.5: Land Use Element Goal
+Land Use Element Goal

-The Town of James Island will encourage the orderly and environmentally sound development of the land with special consideration to maintaining the suburban character of the area.
+The Town of James Island will encourage the orderly and environmentally sound development of the land with special consideration to maintaining the suburban character and natural ecosystems of the area.

-3.1.6: Land Use Element Strategies and Time Frames
+Land Use Element Strategies and Time Frames